evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 ## Performance

-The Hongqi E-HS9 Exclusive has a maximum power of 405KW (551hp).
+The Hongqi E-HS9 Premium has a maximum power of 405KW (551hp).
 The total torque is 670nm.
 The 0-100km/h sprint (0-62mph) is performed in 4,9 seconds.
 The top speed is 200 kph.

 ## Battery, range, and charging